DirtyHarryLYL/Transferable-Interactiveness-Network/README.md

 # Transferable-Interactiveness-Knowledge-for-Human-Object-Interaction-Detection
 Codes and Models for Transferable Interactiveness Knowledge for Human-Object Interaction Detection.
-(CVPR 2019 Poster).
+(CVPR 2019).
 Notice that this repository is still under construction and subject to change.

 Link: [[Paper]](https://arxiv.org/abs/1811.08264)  [Website]